KKalheber/extend/docs/_includes/content/articles/getting-started/sample-application.md

 ZEROCRM_TENANT=tenant1
 ```

 **NOTE** if you are using the [free trial of Auth0 Extend](https://auth0.com/extend/try), your account is **single-tenant** and cannot be used with arbitrary tenant names.
-In this case, please leave the ZEROCRM_TENANT environment variable set to the default value.
+In this case, please set the ZEROCRM_TENANT environment variable to the same value as {webtask_container}.